mattintech/KnoxTokenLibrary-python/README.md

 </div>

-# KnoxTokenLibary-Python
+# KnoxTokenLibary-Python ('pyktl')

 **This is not an offical Samsung library or repository**

-This is a python rewrite of the knox-token-library-js library written by Samsung.
+pyktl is a python rewrite of the knox-token-library-js library written by Samsung.
 The following code was used to build this project. https://www.npmjs.com/package/knox-token-library-js?activeTab=readme

 The prerequesits for this library are:
 ```